-Awards are given to supply management departments within organizations that demonstrate leadership and innovation in supply management in at least one of five categories: Process, Transformation of the Organization, People, Technology or Sustainability.
+Awards are given to supply management departments within organizations that demonstrate leadership and innovation in supply management in at least one of the following five categories: Process, Transformation of the Organization, People, Technology or Sustainability.
 Although entries may address more than one category, entrants must select the primary category for which they wish to be considered.
-If no category is selected, one will be assigned by ISM.

 Please do not submit applications for individuals, as the competition is for supply management departments.
 Solution providers are encouraged to work with a customer on an application but are not eligible to submit an application for the product or service they provide to customers.